HouzuoGuo/hzgl-air-bridge/README.md

 Navigate to `firmware/src/`, copy `custom.h.example` and rename into custom.h.

 The file contains parameters for the firmware to beacon both location and data.
 Follow in-file instructions to change the parameters.
+The keys file line "hashed adv key" is not used anywhere.

 ### 3. Upload beacon firmware